MbinOrg/mbin/CONTRIBUTING.md

-# Contributing to /kbin
+# Contributing to Mbin

 We always welcome new supporters and contributors.
-A quick list below of possible ways to contribute to /kbin.
+A quick list below of possible ways to contribute to Mbin.

-> *Note*:
+> _Note_:
-> Understand that /kbin is a young project, and we are all volunteers.
+> We are all volunteers.
 Please be nice! ❤

 ## Code

 The code code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS.

+With an account on [GitHub](https://github.com) you will be able to [fork this repository](https://github.com/MbinOrg/mbin) and `git clone` the repository locally if you wish.

+\_Note:\_If you are a contributor with GitHub org rights, you do not need to fork the project, instead you are allowed to use branches.

-With an account on [Codeberg](https://codeberg.org) you will be able to [fork this repository](https://codeberg.org/Kbin/kbin-core) and `git clone` the repository locally if you wish.
-As well as [creating a new Pull Request](https://codeberg.org/Kbin/kbin-core/pulls) in Codeberg.
-Also be sure to avoid regression, see below for more info about the coding style as well as testing.
+Always [create a new Pull Request](https://github.com/MbinOrg/mbin/pulls) in GitHub.
+Be sure to avoid regression, see below for more info about the coding style as well as testing.
+All tests in the Pull Request should be green!

 ### Coding Style Guide